International Relations Officer

 Combination of education and experience: courses equivalent to a major, or a combination of related courses totaling at least 24 semester hours, in one or more of the social sciences, or in the humanities, as shown in A above, plus appropriate experience or additional education.

-To qualify at the GS-12 level – Applicants must possess 52 weeks of specialized experience equivalent to the GS-11 grade level in the federal service.
-Specialized experience is experience conducting research on worker rights; conducting monitoring and/or analysis of company or country’s policies or practices for compliance with international labor standards; and formulating policy recommendations.
+To qualify at the GS-12 level – Applicants must possess 52 weeks of specialized experience equivalent to the GS-11 grade level.
+Specialized experience is defined as experience assisting with evaluating the performance of labor, employment, livelihoods, humanitarian, human rights, or other international development initiatives.

 You will be evaluated for this job based on how well you meet the qualifications above.